Pathoschild/canimod.github.io/for-players/faqs.md

    at StardewModdingAPI.Program.StartGame() in D:\source\_Stardew\SMAPI\src\StardewModdingAPI\Program.cs:line 274
 ```

-...usually means your computer didn't have enough resources to start the game fast enough (which
+That error happens in the game's audio startup code, which is very sensitive to resources being
-the game doesn't handle very well).
-This typically isn't caused by SMAPI itself.
+used before the audio is ready.
+This isn't caused by SMAPI directly, though SMAPI uses some extra
+resources during startup.

 Common solutions:

+* Restart your computer.
-* Close your browsers and any other open application before playing.
+* Close your browsers and any open apps before playing.
+(You can reopen them once the game is started.)
-* Remove any mods intended to change the game's audio (e.g. more music).
+* Remove any mods that change the game's audio (e.g. mods which add more music).

 ### SMAPI contains a trojan?
 <section id="trojan"></section>